Britannia Superior: Buildings

 During Britannia Superior's time as a province, the building of fortifications was seen throughout the territory.
 This was not for any military purpose because there was no true offensive threat to Upper Britain.
 Towns were fortified at their own leisure.
 Verulalium and Winchester had already begun to be fortified in the first century AD, but building continued throughout the second century until at least 270 AD.
 The building of these fortification walls may have become an area of contest, at least between the three main colonies.
 However, the lack of fortifications around smaller villas leads scholars to believe that there was no real threat of peasant revolt at this time even if it was on the mind of Roman elites.

 The purpose of the walls remain unclear.
 The towns would have needed a valid reason to convince the Emperor to allow them the resources and manpower to build because they were not simple projects.
 Emperors seemed concerned that if these towns were surprisingly overtaken by a peasant revolt that the fortifications could be used against the Romans.

 Although the villas mentioned above may not have been heavily fortified there is archeological evidence to suggest a period of intense building to expand the infrastructure of villas around the Upper Province.
 For example, two villas on the outer ridge of the Cotswolds called Witcombe and Frocester Court were enlarged between 270-275 AD.

 It is also thought that the Emperor Probus made sure to fortify coastal dwellings within the province.
-This was done in tandem with sea fortifications in Gaul to guarantee a safer hold on the English Channel.
+This was done in tandem with sea fortifications in Gaul to guarantee a safer hold on the Oceanus Britannicus (renamed to English channel).